Skip to main content

 • 2021–22 UPK P&I Grant ($200 million)

-• The UPK P&I Grant for local educational agencies (LEAs) (school districts and charter schools) was based on a formula specified in EC 8281.5(c)(1)(A) and (C).
-The link to this funding allocation page can be found at Universal Prekindergarten Planning & Implementation Grant.
+• The UPK P&I Grant for local educational agencies (LEAs) (school districts and charter schools) was based on a formula specified in EC Section 8281.5(c)(1)(A) and (C).
+The link to this funding allocation page can be found at California Department of Education (CDE) Universal PreKindergarten Planning & Implementation - Grant Allocations.

-• These funds may be used for costs associated with creating or expanding California State Preschool Programs (CSPP) or Transitional Kindergarten (TK) programs, or to establish or strengthen partnerships with other providers of prekindergarten education within the local educational agency (LEA), including Head Start programs, to ensure that high-quality prekindergarten options are available for four-year-old children.
+• These funds may be used for costs associated with creating or expanding California State Preschool Programs (CSPP) or transitional kindergarten (TK) programs, or to establish or strengthen partnerships with other providers of prekindergarten education within the LEA, including Head Start programs, to ensure that high-quality prekindergarten options are available for four-year-old children.
 Allowable costs include, but are not necessarily limited to, planning costs, hiring and recruitment costs, staff training and professional development, classroom materials, and supplies.

-• LEAs receiving these grant funds are required to:
+• Any LEAs receiving these grant funds are required to:

-• Develop a plan articulating how all children in their attendance area w have access to full-day learning programs the year before kindergarten that meet the needs of parents, including through partnerships with the LEA’s expanded learning offerings, the After-School Education and Safety Program, CSPP, Head Start programs, and other community-based early learning programs.
+• Develop a plan articulating how all children in their attendance area will have access to full-day learning programs the year before kindergarten that meet the needs of parents, including through partnerships with the LEA’s expanded learning offerings, the After School Education and Safety (ASES) Program, CSPP, Head Start programs, and other community-based early learning programs.
 This plan needed to be submitted for consideration by their governing board or body at a public meeting on or before June 30, 2022.

 • Submit program data annually to the CDE through the UPK Program Report.